 There are two main ways of investing: active and passive.
 With active investing, someone manages your portfolio for you.
 They take a hands-on approach to investing, buying, and selling stock as needed.
 Passive investing usually includes a mix of mutual funds or ETFs and thus is less complicated.

 Passive investing using an index mutual fund or ETF can be a solid way to invest $50,000.
-An investor might choose just a few funds covering stock or bond indexes to easily build a well-diversified portfolio.
+An investor might choose just a few funds covering stock or bond indexes to easily build a well-diversified portfolio and invest automatically.
 Many index funds outperform their active peers, and the expenses are generally lower than with an actively managed fund.

 Keep Your Investments Secured